allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 author: [michal.knasiecki]
 tags: [tech, mongodb, performance, "time series"]
 ---
-A few years ago, I was working on a new version of Allegro purchase ratings.
+A few years ago, I was working on a new version of [Allegro](https://allegro.tech) purchase ratings.
 It was a time of a pretty large revolution in the rating system when we moved this product away from our monolith, also introducing quite significant changes to the concept of purchase rating itself.
-Replacing the system with positive, neutral or negative rating, we introduced an approach based on “thumbs up” and “thumbs down” as well as the option to rate several elements of the purchase: the time and cost of delivery, or products’ conformity with its description.
+Replacing the system of positive, neutral or negative rating, we introduced an approach based on “thumbs up” and “thumbs down” as well as the option to rate several elements of the purchase separately: the time and cost of delivery, or products’ conformity with its description.
 The product-related revolution was accompanied by a major change in technology.
-Apart from transitioning towards the microservices architecture, we also decided to migrate data from Oracle to MongoDB.
-There were many reasons for this decision: from the non-relational nature of our model, through the need for an easier scaling, to the wish for cost reduction.
+Apart from transitioning towards the microservices architecture, we also decided to migrate data from a large relational database to MongoDB.
+There were many reasons for this decision: from the non-relational nature of our model, through the need for easier scaling, to the wish for cost reduction.
 Upon completion of the works, we were for the most part content with the decision that we made.
 The new solution was more user-friendly, easier to maintain and worked smoothly.
-The sole exception was aggregation queries, specifically: determining the average of seller ratings in a specified period of time.
+The sole exception was aggregation queries,
+specifically: determining the average of seller ratings in a specified period of time.
 While at the level of the 99th percentile times were very low, some queries were much slower.
 We spent a lot of time optimising both queries and the code, and had to use some programming tricks to achieve satisfactory results.
 While we were able to solve our problems in the end, the final conclusion was that the aggregation of data in large MongoDB collections is quite challenging.

 ## To the rescue: Time series
 A new version of MongoDB, 5.0, has been recently launched.
 The list of changes included one that I found particularly